srirambandi/NTM/README.md

-# !!!Resoltion!!!
+# !!!Resolution!!!
-Abandon project if it's not completed by to-morrow(26th June, 2020).
+Abort this project if it's not completed by to-morrow(26th June, 2020).

 # NTM